 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-FamZoo vs. Greenlight: Which is worth the monthly fee?
+FamZoo vs. Greenlight: Which kids’ card is worth it?

 Greenlight gives parents more control, but FamZoo lets you load cash to your account.